Penetration TestJan Kahmen7 min read

 Difference between CVSS V3.1 and V4.0

-What has Been Updated in CVSS v4.0?
+What Has Been Updated in CVSS v4.0?

 Renaming and Simplified Threat Metrics